 Cannabis Shatter is a new, super-strength strain of Cannabis that is growing in popularity and usage in the UK.
-The drug is sometimes called Butane Hash Oil (BHO).
+The drug is sometimes also called Butane Hash Oil (BHO) or Weed Shatter.
 It is manufactured in ovens and is produced using large volumes of highly flammable butane gas.

 The same force raided and closed a cannabis shatter factory on the Croft Estate in Ryton, Northumberland in 2017.
 Police arrested a 25 year-old man and a 21 year old woman on suspicion of supplying the super-strength cannabis variant.